zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 * Create a blog where you invite your audience to submit pictures and videos for a contest.

 Share your use case with us by sending us a link to your WordPress site at markus@cloudwok.com.
 We are always happy to hear feedback from our users.
 If you write a blog post about your CloudWok use case, we grant you extra quota for free.
 Drop me an e-mail if you would like to participate in the free-extra-quota initiative.

-Take a look at the "Installation" tab for more information how to customize the plugin.

 == Installation ==